gengxingri/Apple-Stock-Price-Prediction/README.md

-# projects_for_data_analysis
+# Apple-Stock-Price-Prediction
-This repository contains some projects about data analysis.
+This repository contains some codes for a project about Apple Stock Price Prediction.